Sourov-Ahmed-2005034/AlxCoCrFeNi-Atomistic-Simulations/README.md

 * CALPHAD
 * Microstructure Modeling

-This repository was developed to document and organize my undergraduate computational materials research and its continuing extensions toward more advanced atomistic and multiscale materials modeling.
+The primary goal of this repository is to provie a overview of my undergraduate computational materials research and its continuing extensions toward more advanced atomistic and multiscale materials modelling.

+---
 **GitHub:**
 https://github.com/Sourov-Ahmed-2005034